sql-machine-learning/elasticdl/docs/designs/ps_design.md

 To update a single parameter, the optimizer needs to get the parameter, apply the gradient to the parameter, and then write the parameter back.
 It involves one time read and one time write.
 There will be huge accesses to parameters during a training job.

-Since each parameter server pod holds a subset model, it's better to make the optimization to the subset model at the same parameter pod to reduce the cost of accessing parameters.
+Since each parameter server pod holds a subset model, it's better to make the optimization of the subset model at the same parameter server pod to reduce the cost of accessing parameters.
 Thus, each parameter server pod will hold an optimizer instance itself.

 There are three steps of model optimization: